 But the truth was - I didn't intercept the "Gaspipe" communications.
 I live in Texas.
 I've never been to California nor have I ever been even close to Edwards Air Force Base, although I the first to report on the Gaspipe intercepts, they weren't intercepted by me.

-My piece of the Aurora puzzle was a HF phone patch I intercepted where two very high ranking USAF officers were discussing the problem of debunking Aurora in the press,
+My piece of the Aurora puzzle was a HF phone patch I intercepted where two very high ranking USAF officers were discussing the problem of debunking Aurora in the press.
+This was just a day after the Pentagon had a press conference stating unequivocally that Aurora didn't exist.

 This unicorn was dubbed "Aurora" after a mysterious line item that inadvertently was included in the 1985 U.S. budget, as an allocation of $455 million for "black aircraft production" in FY 1987.